kiali/demos/topology-generator/README.md

   topogen [command]

 Available Commands:
-  clean       Clean the generated topology in the Cluster completion  Generate the autocompletion script for the specified shell config      Generate topology config with commands doc         Generate the latest commmands docs help        Help about any command instance    The instance running in topology run         Deploy and Run the generated config to Cluster server      The web server for UI of Topology Generator
+  completion  Generate the autocompletion script for the specified shell doc         Generate the latest commmands docs generate    Generate topology config with commands help        Help about any command instance    The instance running in topology server      The web server for UI of Topology Generator

 Flags: